carpentries/governance/process/README.md

 This folder contains processes and procedures to govern The Carpentries.

-The Carpentries is a fiscally sponsored project of [Community Initiatives](http://communityin.org/), a registered 501(c)(3) non-profit based in California, USA.
-The Carpentries is transitioning out of fiscal sponsorship to an independent 501(c)(3) non-profit organisation ([learn more](https://carpentries.org/files/pdf/Fiscal_Sponsorship_Transition_FAQ.pdf)).
-For that reason, the organisation has two governing bodies.

-Governance of The Carpentries (a fiscally sponsored project of Community Initiatives) is undertaken by a three-person Advisory Committee.
-Governance of The Carpentries, Inc. (501(c)(3)  non-profit organisation) is undertaken by the Board of Directors.
-The Board comprises 11 persons, either members of The Carpentries community or from external communities brought in for specific expertise.
-At least one-third of the Board members are elected by the Carpentries community.
+The Carpentries, Inc. (The Carpentries) is a registered 501(c)(3) non-profit organisation governed by a Board of Directors.
+The Board consists of 7–13 members, drawn from The Carpentries community and external experts invited for their specific expertise.
+At least one-third of the Board members are elected by The Carpentries community.

 For more information regarding The Carpentries governance, visit the [Governance page of The Carpentries website](https://carpentries.org/governance/).